 We recommend using a salt-free, non-corrosive ice melt which is designed not to leave any residue on the surface of the boards and is generally more effective than salt-based alternatives.
 This can be laid either prior to a forecast frost or to areas where ice has already formed.

 While rock salt can be used on our composite decking, we advise that this is cleared away shortly after it has been applied to ensure that it does not damage or scratch the surface of the boards.

 Surface Mildew And Mould Growth

 While our boards are resistant to the damaging effects of both mould and mildew growth, this type of growth can occur on almost every outdoor surface and may collect on the surface of our boards.
-Following the steps in our Routine Cleaning section will help avoid excessive build-up of such growth.
+Following the steps in our routine cleaning section above will help avoid excessive build-up of such growth.